-Our bet?
-Would-be freelancers tend to buy into a few common misconceptions about freelance software development, which are actually entirely false.
+Our bet: would-be freelancers tend to buy into a few common misconceptions about freelancing in software development, which are actually entirely false.
 Like, Dwight Schrute false.

 If you’re interested in transitioning to freelance software development but find yourself thinking, “is it even worth it?” we’re here to set the record straight.